Imprint and Data Privacy

 You explicitly and expressly consent to us processing the data as specified in this privacy policy.

 You have the right to revoke this consent at any time.
-The revocation of your consent does not affect the lawfulness of the processing of the data carried out on the basis of your consent until revocation.
+The revocation of consent shall not affect the lawfulness of the processing of the data carried out on the basis of the consent until the revocation.

 1. Severability clause

-If any provision of this privacy policy or the contents of an enclosure integrated in this privacy policy is or becomes invalid, this shall not affect the validity of the remainder of this privacy policy.
+If a provision of this data protection declaration or the contents of an enclosure integrated into this data protection declaration is or becomes invalid, the validity of the rest of this data protection declaration shall not be affected.

-The invalid provision shall be replaced by a valid provision that comes as close as possible to the intended economic purpose of the invalid provision.
+The invalid provision shall be replaced by a valid provision which comes as close as possible to the intended economic purpose of the invalid provision.

 1. Applicable law and place of jurisdiction